 So if you have trouble with it, don’t fret!
 You are in good company.

-In the meantime, watch this overview video and I do hope you get loads out of it
+I do hope you get loads out of it

 Practice Makes Perfect